Biography

 Teaching

 Bela teaches inorganic chemistry on both sub-honours and honours level with a special focus on bioinorganic, physical inorganic chemistry and magnetic resonance spectroscopy.
 Current contributions include lectures in CH3514 Physical Inorganic Chemistry (8 lectures 'Inorganic Spectroscopy', module convenor) and CH5517 Advanced Physical Inorganic Chemistry (20 lectures 'Paramagnetic Inorganic Molecules').
-Bela also demonstrates in the CH2501 Inorganic Chemistry 2 laboratory and contributes to tutorials in CH1401, CH1402, CH2501, CH3512, CH3514, and CH5461.
+Bela also demonstrates in the CH2501 Inorganic Chemistry 2 laboratory and contributes to tutorials in CH1401, CH1402, CH2501, CH3512, and CH3514.

 Research areas